Rebrodie/Counter/README.md

 ## Demo

-You can view a live demo of the Background Color Flipper project [here](https://rebrodie.github.io/Color-Flipper/).
+You can view a live demo of the Counter Website project [here](#).

 ## Features

-- Click the "Change" button to flip the background color.
+- Increase or decrease the count with the click of a button.
-- Randomly generates a new background color on each click.
+- Reset the count to zero.
 - Simple and intuitive user interface.

 ## Usage